TheLazyHase/TheLazyHase.github.io/_posts/2018-05-30-Welsh-master.md

 * Immortals (max) [15]
 * Paingiver Beast Handlers (min) [5]

 I love Xerxis 1 a lot, and have used him in Master of war as a brick breaker for a long time.
 His MAT problem and the fact that infantry have come back hard mean I no longer can regulary fit him in a two list pairing.
 That Immortal version isn't polished yet, but is an answer to thoses problem, by using four MAT 9 quasi-warbeast to deal with infantry and jack alike.
+Note that Xerxis hand out Pathfinder, which is big for the solos who often have trouble moving around.

 Before the tournament
 =====================